electricsquare/raymarching-workshop/readme.md

 This course introduces one technique for raycasting through 'distance fields'.
 A distance field is a function that returns how close a given point is to the closest surface in the scene.
 This distance defines the radius of a sphere of empty space around each point.
 Signed distance fields (SDFs) are distance fields that are defined both inside and outside objects; if the queried position is 'inside' a surface, its distance will be reported as negative, otherwise it will be positive.

 ### What's possible with ray marching?
 The game 'Claybook' solely uses distance fields to represent the scene.
 This affords it a lot of interesting possibilities, like completely dynamic surface topologies and shape morphing.
 These effects would be very difficult to achieve with triangle meshes.
-Other benefits include high quality soft shadows and ambient occlusion.
+Other benefits include easy-to-implement and high-quality soft shadows and ambient occlusion.

 ![](/assets/0-claybook-01.gif)